blasterplant/pizza/Recipe.md

 Bake at 200 degrees celcius (180 degrees celcius fan-assisted) for 14-15 minuits

 *if you prefer a thicker, Chicago-style crust, allow it to rise in the pan for 30 minutes before adding sauce/oil and toppings.

+enjoy.